gohugoio/hugo/content/getting-started/quick-start.md

 │   │   └── single.html
 │   ├── index.html
 │   └── partials
+│       ├── footer.html
+│       └── header.html
 ├── static
 │   ├── css
-|   ├── images
 │   └── js
 └── theme.toml
 ```

-* `theme.toml` is the theme configuration file that provides information about the theme; e.g., theme name, theme description, theme author, and theme license.
+* `theme.toml` is the theme configuration file that provides information about the theme; e.g., theme name, theme description, theme author, theme license, and minimum Hugo version, which will default to your locally installed version of Hugo.
-* `layouts` contains different views (i.e., templates) for different content types.
+* `layouts` contains different views (i.e., [templates][templating]) for different content types.
 In this quick start, we see that each content type has a `single.html` and `list.html`. `single.html` is used for rendering a single piece of content. `list.html` is used to view a list of content items.
 For example, you will use `list.html` to view `*.md` in the posts [section][listsectiontemplates].
 Think of `list.html` as `example.com/posts` and `single.html` as `example.com/posts/my-single-post/`.
 * `static` has the same purpose as that of the `static` in our original scaffolding.
 This directory stores all the static assets used by the theme and is copied over *as is* at build time.

 ## Step 6.
 Use Multiple Themes